 Understanding Your Franchise Opportunity: FDD vs. Franchise Agreement

 If the franchise agreement governs your franchise, why do you need to know what is in the FDD?
 Actually, there are several reasons.
 A properly-prepared FDD should provide reliable information about the franchisor’s credentials, the financial aspects of the franchise, franchisee renewals and terminations, and other material information about the franchise opportunity.
 Overlooking the FDD is a mistake, and it is one that leaves many franchisees shaking their heads down the line.
 Learn more with these free resources from firm founder and 30-year franchise attorney Jeffrey M. Goldstein:

-Get Started with a Free Consultation to Discuss Your Franchise Business Review
+Get Started With a Free Consultation to Discuss Your Franchise Business Review